nikitavoloboev/data/unix/dotfiles.md

 My own dotfiles can be found [here](https://github.com/nikitavoloboev/dotfiles).
 They are always in a state of flux.
 But I am learning and adapting things as I go.

+[chezmoi](https://github.com/twpayne/chezmoi) is a nice tool to manage dotfiles.

 ## Interesting dotfiles

 - [Ahmed Gabri](https://github.com/ahmedelgabri/dotfiles)